 Maa Beadwork is The Maa Trust’s largest social enterprise for women.
 It is currently training and engaging 579 ladies.

 Maa Beadwork was launched in 2013 at the request of Maasai women who felt they were not benefiting from the conservancies, as rent payments are largely passed only to men.
 The ladies wanted to be connected to the tourist market in the Mara, and to camp managers who seek high quality local produce for their shops.

 It was established to create sustainable alternative livelihoods for women living around conservancies in the Maasai Mara so that they become direct beneficiaries of conservation.
 From the income generated, women are able to improve the lives of their families by providing clean water, install a solar power system to provide lighting for homework and enabling children who previously could not afford to go to school, to start their education.

 Maa Beadwork is led by Simaloi Saitoti, who is supported by a dedicated team of nine full time staff.
 579 women from 19 villages around Pardamat Conservation area, Olare Motorogi and Naboisho Conservancies are engaged in the social enterprise.
 Each member is from a different homestead and represents, on average, 19 people who benefit from the project indirectly, thus increasing the impact of Maa Beadwork from 579 women to over 11,000.
 Before we add any more beaders, our focus is to ensure that the women currently engaged are regularly earning sufficient income to have a positive impact on their lives.

-Each lady engaged in the social enterprise are selected by the Mama and Mzee Kijiji (mother and father of the village) who are the elected community leaders.
-Using our criteria, one lady from each homestead is selected.
-The women need to be good beaders, and priority is given to widows, single mothers, wives of alcoholics, and other women who need a bit of extra help.
+The women engaged in the social enterprise are selected by the Mama and Mzee Kijiji (mother and father of the village) who are the elected community leaders.
+The Mama and Mzee Kijiji selected one lady from each homestead and the women need to be good beaders.
+Priority was also given to widows, single mothers, wives of alcoholics, and other women who need a bit of extra help.

 By the Numbers